filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 ### Using IPFS

-As mentioned: in IPFS, data is hosted via network pinning, primarily performed on an entirely voluntary, altruistic basis by other IPFS users.
-The secondary option is to use a centralized pinning service that utilizes AWS buckets or a similar cloud-service provider to store the data.
-This situation is useful where one -- or multiple -- organizations share popular files on an internal network (intranet).
-For cases where the data isn't shared on an internal network, social contracts can be used to ensure the content remains hosted and maintained long-term.
+As mentioned: in IPFS, data is hosted by nodes pinning the desired data.
+To persist data when a user’s node is offline - users must either rely on other peers to voluntarily/altruistically pin their data, or  use a centralized pinning service (often running long lived host nodes on a  cloud-service provider) to store the data.

+Relying on peers to altruistically cache data might work well where one -- or multiple -- organizations share popular files on an internal network (intranet).
+Or where strong social contracts can be used to ensure the content remains hosted and maintained long-term.
+Most users in the IPFS Network use a pinning service.

 ### Using Filecoin